-As we use Tensorflow Lite schema (or Circle which is based on TF Lite), the runtime follows the way TF Lite does.
-The details are stated in the Control Flow in TensorFlow Lite RFC document.
+As we use Tensorflow Lite schema(or Circle which is based on TF Lite), the runtime follows the way TF Lite does.
+The details are stated in Control Flow in TensorFlow Lite RFC document.

-Controlflow operations from NN API are not yet supported.
-But we expect that they can be enabled in a similar way.
+Controlflow operations from NN API is not yet supported.
+But we expect that it can be enabled in the similar way.